remi-grumeau/DatePicker/README.md

 # Date Picker
-### Lightweight javascript framework-free datepicker
+### Lightweight javascript datepicker

-Based on [DtTvB work](http://javascriptkit.com/script/script2/dyndateselector.shtml), this is just an improved way for automatic usage.
-It also includes some bugfixes, improvements and fully compatible with IE8+.
+This script is a modern browser automatic date picker solution.
-No third-party library dependency.
+No third-party library dependency, IE support is IE8+.

 # How to use
 ### on an input